cheriyankmaman/interview-ex/README.md

 1. Fork the repo to your own repository or setup provided _.zip_ project into your own repository.
 2. Complete the exercise.
-3. Add [TL-Recruitment](https://github.com/TL-Recruitment) Github user to read your repository and/or provide a link to your repo with the completed task
+3. Please provide a link to your public repo with the completed task to the Talent Acquisition team.

 ### Duration